Back to blog

 11:30:15.778233 IP infra-backend-v2-664bffc4-8hbll.3000 > 10.244.2.149.59950: Flags [F.], seq 627, ack 236, win 501, options [nop,nop,TS val 389286309 ecr 4109474445], length 0

-And this shows that the Gateway mirrored traffic to the infra-backend-v2 Service.
+This shows that the Gateway mirrored traffic to the infra-backend-v2 Service.

-Post Demo Clean Up
+Post Demo Clean-Up

 After testing, you can clean up your demo environment and remove both the cluster and the resource group with the following commands: